Employee apprenticeships

 • Digital support

-Browse the standards and see what’s available.
+Browse the standards to see what’s available.

 Eligibility criteria

-However, as they are government funded programmes, there are a number of eligibility criteria that an individual employee would need to meet to be considered a suitable applicant for an apprenticeship programme.
+As apprenticeships are government funded programmes, there are a number of eligibility criteria that an individual employee would need to meet to be considered a suitable applicant for an apprenticeship programme.
 These would include that the individual:

 • has full line management commitment in support of the application and the training (including support for the on-the-job training element, regular progress reviews, and the off-the-job training requirement which could involve day release/attendance once a week at the training provider's premises);